 Types of Voice Vibrato in Singing

 1) Wobble Vibrato

 While learning how to sing vibrato, singers who sing producing a wide and slow vibrato are actually doing a wobble.
-This happens due to lack of focus on the singing and lack of breath control and breath pressure.
-Wobble can sometimes be caused due to lack of correct adduction of vocal chords.
+This happens due to the lack of focus on the singing and lack of breath control and breath pressure.
+Wobble can sometimes be caused due to lack of correct adduction of vocal cords.

 2) Tremolo Vibrato

 Tremolo is caused by overpressure at the root of the tongue.
 This is due to a tendency to speed up and finish singing, breathlessness, and lack of voice control.
 Tremolo is even recognized as a sort of voice trembling due to a lack of confidence levels or improper physical health.
 Tremolo can happen to singers who alcohol and drug abusers.